carina-studio/ULogViewer/ULogViewer/Resources/UserAgreement.md

 + [Website of ULogViewer](https://carinastudio.azurewebsites.net/ULogViewer/)
 + [Project and release pages of ULogViewer on GitHub](https://github.com/carina-studio/ULogViewer)

-This User Agreement will be applied when you use ULogViewer 2.0 and any future versions before the version specified in next version of User Agreement.
+This User Agreement will be applied when you use ULogViewer 3.0 and any future versions before the version specified in next version of User Agreement.

 ## Debug Mode
 ULogViewer has built-in Debug Mode which is disabled by default.
-You can enable Debug Mode manually by launching ULogViewer with **-debug** argument.
+You can enable Debug Mode through **About ULogViewer > Restart in Debug Mode**.

 ## External Dependencies